 The only way to grasp all of this is to get some practice, which is why we recommend that you first sign up for a poker online site and play for free.
 Free games are available on all online poker sites, and they serve as a good warm-up for the real thing, so jump in and have a go.

 While "fun-money" poker is quite similar to real-money poker, it is not the same in the sense that people don't care about money.
 That's why, on many hands, you'll see several all-ins, especially when players have less-than-premium holdings.
 If you stay here too long, you'll develop a distorted view of the game, which is a BAD THING.

 So, once you've had your fill of splashing, it's time to put your money where your mouth is and play real money poker.
-Start with the smallest stakes available online or with friends for pennies.
+Start with the smallest stakes available cash game online poker strategy or with friends for pennies.
 Essentially, you want to gain the most experience and see as many hands as possible while losing the least amount of money feasible.

 While there are many various forms of poker to choose from, we recommend starting with No-Limit Texas Hold'em because it is the most popular and easiest to find online.
-It also means that it's the most talked-about game on online poker forums like ours and that there's a wealth of information about online poker strategy guide accessible to help you master the game.
+It also means that it's the most talked-about game on online poker forums like ours and that there's a wealth of information about cash game online poker strategy guide accessible to help you master the game.